GPU deployment using CUDAlink

 Compile and run a program modellink

-With the compiler and runtime ready, we can now compile programs and run them on GPUs.
+With the requirements out of the way, we can now compile a model and run it.

 Compile a programlink